The Simpsons: Voice actors

-The Simpsons has been dubbed into several other languages, including Japanese, German, Spanish, and Portuguese.
+The Simpsons has been dubbed into several other languages, including Japanese, German, Spanish, Portuguese and Italian.
 It is also one of the few programs dubbed in both standard French and Quebec French.
 The show has been broadcast in Arabic, but due to Islamic customs, numerous aspects of the show have been changed.
 For example, Homer drinks soda instead of beer and eats Egyptian beef sausages instead of hot dogs.
 Because of such changes, the Arabized version of the series met with a negative reaction from the lifelong Simpsons fans in the area.

 Animation

-Several different U.S. and international studios animate The Simpsons.
+Several different American and international studios animate The Simpsons.
 Throughout the run of the animated shorts on The Tracey Ullman Show, the animation was produced domestically at Klasky Csupo.
 With the debut of the series, because of an increased workload, Fox subcontracted production to several local and foreign studios.
 These are AKOM, Anivision, Rough Draft Studios, USAnimation, and Toonzone Entertainment.

 For the first three seasons, Klasky Csupo animated The Simpsons in the United States.
 In 1992, the show's production company, Gracie Films, switched domestic production to Film Roman, who continued to animate the show until 2016 when they were replaced by Fox Television Animation, which allowed the show to be made more in-house.
-In Season 14, production switched from traditional cel animation to digital ink and paint.
+In the first episode of Season 14, production switched from traditional cel animation to digital ink and paint.
 The first episode to experiment with digital coloring was "Radioactive Man" in 1995.
 Animators used digital ink and paint during production of the season 12 episode "Tennis the Menace", but Gracie Films delayed the regular use of digital ink and paint until two seasons later.
 The already completed "Tennis the Menace" was broadcast as made.

-The production staff at the U.S. animation studio, Film Roman, draws storyboards, designs new characters, backgrounds, props and draws character and background layouts, which in turn become animatics to be screened for the writers at Gracie Films for any changes to be made before the work is shipped overseas.
+The production staff at the American animation studio, Film Roman, draws storyboards, designs new characters, backgrounds, props and draws character and background layouts, which in turn become animatics to be screened for the writers at Gracie Films for any changes to be made before the work is shipped overseas.
 The overseas studios then draw the inbetweens, ink and paint, and render the animation to tape before it is shipped back to the United States to be delivered to Fox three to four months later.

-The series began high-definition production in Season 20; the first episode, "Take My Life, Please", aired February 15, 2009.
+The series began high-definition production in season 20; the first episode, "Take My Life, Please", aired February 15, 2009.
 The move to HDTV included a new opening sequence.
 Matt Groening called it a complicated change because it affected the timing and composition of animation.